OpenACC/openacc-best-practices-guide/07-Interoperability.markdown

 device data.
 For the purpose of example the `cublasSaxpy` routine will be used in place of writing a *saxpy* routine, as was shown in an earlier chapter.
 This routine is freely provided by Nvidia for their hardware in the CUBLAS library.
+Most other vendors provide their own, tuned library.

 The `host_data` region gives the programmer a way to expose the device address of a given array to the host for passing into a function.
 This data must have